peteroupc/canvasback/README.md

 ----

-A JavaScript that displays a canvas-based background that draws boxes in about the same color as the background color.
-If WebGL is supported, the boxes will be in 3D; otherwise they will be simple rectangles.
+A JavaScript that displays a canvas-based background that draws shapes in about the same color as the background color.
+If WebGL is supported, the shapes will be in 3D; otherwise they will be simple rectangles.

 To use, include jQuery and the "canvasback.js" script in your